chelseachel/vue-handy-pagination/README.md

 </script>
 ```
 ### Customize style
-Reference the props below. <br>
 Assign a value to a prop to customize color or other styles.
+Please reference the props below.
 #### Example
 ```vue
 <template>